jonelo/jacksum-for-macos/resources/dmg/readme.txt

 $ ./Jacksum\ Finder\ Integration.app/Contents/Resources/script

 The script itself requires Mac OS X 10.4 (Tiger) or later.
-It has been tested up to macOS 11.1 (Big Sur).
+It has been tested up to macOS 13.2 (Ventura).
-The script does not require admin priviledges.
+The script does not require admin privileges.

 Credits: the installer app has been created by Platypus, a great app to wrap scripts into an app, see also https://sveinbjorn.org/platypus